 The quality and taste of the honey will have an effect on the final product.
-Try this recipe with an organic honey of your preference (thyme, wildflower, fir, pine, chestnut, etc.).
+Try this recipe with the organic honey of your preference (thyme, wildflower, fir, pine, chestnut, etc.).
 You also may want to look for sesame seeds in bulk, as they can be quite expensive, especially when purchased in small quantities.
 This recipe calls for an optional lemon peel to give the pasteli a light hint of citrus.
-You can omit, but the lemon flavor adds a bit of zing to this treasured Greek treat.
+You can omit it, but the lemon flavor adds a bit of zing to this treasured Greek treat.

 1 1/3 cups honey

-- 3 cups hulled white sesame seeds
+3 cups white sesame seeds, hulled

-- Optional: 1 strip lemon peel (about 1/4 x 1 inch)
+1 strip lemon peel, about 1/4 x 1 inch, optional

-When the seeds are fully mixed in and the mixture has boiled again, remove from heat.
-Remove lemon peel and discard.
+When the seeds are fully mixed in and the mixture has boiled again, remove the pan from the heat.
+Remove the lemon peel and discard it.

-The recipe calls for equal parts by weight of sesame seeds and honey.
+The recipe calls for equal parts by weight of sesame seeds and honey:

 - 1 pound of honey (16 ounces) = approximately 1 1/3 cups